diffix/reference/docs/misc.md

 Case 3:

 - (This represents the case where conditions A and B are semantically identical.
 An attacker might try this for instance to amplify the noise component and try to deduce what the noise is.)
-- Dropping B only effect the C3 rows (LE), so we flip the C3 rows and drop B from dynamic seeding.
+- Dropping B only effect the C3 rows (of which there are none), so drop B from dynamic seeding.

 Case 4: